Schian/CCNA/JITL_CCNA/notes/16_vlans.md

 **Router on a Stick** `ROAS` is used by a router to route between multiple VLANs using a single interface on the router and connected switch.
 The switch is configured as a regular trunk, but the router's interface is configured using **subinterfaces** ([See Configure Interface - Router](#part-2---config))

+## Part 3

+- **Native VLAN on a Router (ROAS)**
+  - If you need or want to use the native VLAN for efficiency or performance reasons (at the expense of security), the router will need to be configured.
+  - There are two methods to configure this. ([See Configure VLAN on a Router (ROAS)](#part-3---config))

+- **Multilayer Switches**
+  - Capable of both switching and routing making it "layer 3 aware"
+  - IP addresses can be assigned  to its interfaces, like a router
+  - Virtual interfaces can be created for each VLAN (and IP addresses assigned to those interfaces)
+  - Routes can be configured
+  - Can be used for inter-VLAN routing
+    - Removing this burden from the network router
+- **Switch Virtual Interfaces (SVI)**
+  - Virtual interfaces on a multilayer switch
+  - Each PC must be configured to use the SVI as its default gateway **(NOT THE ROUTER)**
+  - The switch will handle the inter-VLAN routing
+  - The switch will route internet and unknown traffic to the router
+    - via default gateway
+- **Conditions for Inter-VLAN Routing via SVI**
+  - The VLAN must exist on the switch
+  - The switch must have at least one access port in the VLAN OR on trunk port that allows the VLAN that is in an up/up state
+  - The VLAN must not be shutdown
+  - The SVI must not be shutdown (SVIs are disabled by default)

 ## Configuration

 ### Part 1 - Config